Uberspace/lab/source/howto_ssh-keys.rst

 Generate the key on your local system
 -------------------------------------

-We will again use *OpenSSH* to generate the pair of keys, open your `local shell <https://lab.uberspace.de/XXX>`_ and enter the following command:
+We will again use *OpenSSH* to generate the pair of keys, open your :ref:`local shell <howto-local-shell>` and enter the following command:

 .. code-block:: console